HiraZaidii/Earth-Quiz/README.md

 #### Returning User
 6. As a returning user, I want to see the highscores
 7. As a returning user, I want to be able to play again
-8. As a first time user, I want to see what question I am on during play
+8. As returning user, I want to see what question I am on during play
-9. As a first time user, I want to know my score during the game
+9. As a returning user, I want to know my score during the game
 10. As a returning user, I want to find the social media pages